labd/go-commercelayer-sdk/api/docs/GETOrdersOrderId200ResponseDataAttributes.md

 `func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetFormattedDutyAmount()`

 UnsetFormattedDutyAmount ensures that no value is present for FormattedDutyAmount, not even an explicit nil
+### GetPlaceTotalAmountCents

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetPlaceTotalAmountCents() interface{}`

+GetPlaceTotalAmountCents returns the PlaceTotalAmountCents field if non-nil, zero value otherwise.

+### GetPlaceTotalAmountCentsOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetPlaceTotalAmountCentsOk() (*interface{}, bool)`

+GetPlaceTotalAmountCentsOk returns a tuple with the PlaceTotalAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPlaceTotalAmountCents

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetPlaceTotalAmountCents(v interface{})`

+SetPlaceTotalAmountCents sets PlaceTotalAmountCents field to given value.

+### HasPlaceTotalAmountCents

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasPlaceTotalAmountCents() bool`

+HasPlaceTotalAmountCents returns a boolean if a field has been set.

+### SetPlaceTotalAmountCentsNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetPlaceTotalAmountCentsNil(b bool)`

+ SetPlaceTotalAmountCentsNil sets the value for PlaceTotalAmountCents to be an explicit nil

+### UnsetPlaceTotalAmountCents
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetPlaceTotalAmountCents()`

+UnsetPlaceTotalAmountCents ensures that no value is present for PlaceTotalAmountCents, not even an explicit nil
+### GetPlaceTotalAmountFloat

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetPlaceTotalAmountFloat() interface{}`

+GetPlaceTotalAmountFloat returns the PlaceTotalAmountFloat field if non-nil, zero value otherwise.

+### GetPlaceTotalAmountFloatOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetPlaceTotalAmountFloatOk() (*interface{}, bool)`

+GetPlaceTotalAmountFloatOk returns a tuple with the PlaceTotalAmountFloat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPlaceTotalAmountFloat

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetPlaceTotalAmountFloat(v interface{})`

+SetPlaceTotalAmountFloat sets PlaceTotalAmountFloat field to given value.

+### HasPlaceTotalAmountFloat

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasPlaceTotalAmountFloat() bool`

+HasPlaceTotalAmountFloat returns a boolean if a field has been set.

+### SetPlaceTotalAmountFloatNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetPlaceTotalAmountFloatNil(b bool)`

+ SetPlaceTotalAmountFloatNil sets the value for PlaceTotalAmountFloat to be an explicit nil

+### UnsetPlaceTotalAmountFloat
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetPlaceTotalAmountFloat()`

+UnsetPlaceTotalAmountFloat ensures that no value is present for PlaceTotalAmountFloat, not even an explicit nil
+### GetFormattedPlaceTotalAmount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetFormattedPlaceTotalAmount() interface{}`

+GetFormattedPlaceTotalAmount returns the FormattedPlaceTotalAmount field if non-nil, zero value otherwise.

+### GetFormattedPlaceTotalAmountOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetFormattedPlaceTotalAmountOk() (*interface{}, bool)`

+GetFormattedPlaceTotalAmountOk returns a tuple with the FormattedPlaceTotalAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormattedPlaceTotalAmount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetFormattedPlaceTotalAmount(v interface{})`

+SetFormattedPlaceTotalAmount sets FormattedPlaceTotalAmount field to given value.

+### HasFormattedPlaceTotalAmount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasFormattedPlaceTotalAmount() bool`

+HasFormattedPlaceTotalAmount returns a boolean if a field has been set.

+### SetFormattedPlaceTotalAmountNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetFormattedPlaceTotalAmountNil(b bool)`

+ SetFormattedPlaceTotalAmountNil sets the value for FormattedPlaceTotalAmount to be an explicit nil

+### UnsetFormattedPlaceTotalAmount
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetFormattedPlaceTotalAmount()`

+UnsetFormattedPlaceTotalAmount ensures that no value is present for FormattedPlaceTotalAmount, not even an explicit nil
 ### GetSkusCount

 `func (o *GETOrdersOrderId200ResponseDataAttributes) GetSkusCount() interface{}`